 Birchanger Woods is situated at the top of Stansted Road, north of Bishop’s Stortford and is separated into two parts by the A120.
 The 69 acres of woodland are maintained entirely by volunteers.

-We have only visited in Autumn and Winter but can’t wait to see florals in Spring and Summer.
 The woods are very popular for dog walking and running (the first part is around 3km).
 If you visit the second part into Birchanger, you could always treat yourself to a stop off at The Three Willows pub.

 3. Go fruit picking at Cammas Hall Farm

 Cammas Hall Farm is situated around 20 minutes from Bishop’s Stortford in Hatfield Broad Oak.
 It is known for PYO (pick your own) fruit and vegetables, mainly from June to October.
 I visited for Halloween where they had TONS of pumpkins available for sale.
+There’s also a great pumpkin patch at Hatter’s Farm (around 10-15 mins from Stortford).

 Other items available throughout the season include strawberries, blueberries, gooseberries, cherries, blackberries, onions and sweetcorn.
 Oh, and beautiful sunflowers!